The roots of Anuvia date back to the late 1950’s.

 A more thorough version of Anuvia’s history is available for those interested.

 In 1971 the ABC Board completed building a new facility to house both The Randolph Clinic and the Charlotte Council on Alcoholism.
-This building, located at 100 Billingsley Road, became a central place for people to turn to for substance abuse education, assessments, and treatment.
+This building, located at 100 Billingsley Road, became a place for people to turn to for substance abuse education, assessments, and the center for alcohol addiction treatment.
 It also became a meeting place for many of the area’s 12 Step self-help groups.
 The Charlotte Council changed its name to the Charlotte Council on Alcoholism and Drug Dependency in 1986.